It's not a great time to visit, President Trump

 Rob Crilly is a British journalist living in New York.
 He was The Telegraph's Afghanistan and Pakistan correspondent and was previously the East Africa correspondent for The Times of London.
 The opinions in this article are those of the author.
+This article has been updated to reflect the Queen's speech.

 (CNN)It is every dinner party host's worst nightmare.
 The invitations have been sent, the menu selected and the seating plan is on its second draft.